 - Can I claim carryover losses or set-up expenses?

-Hiring a financial adviser, accountant, business tax expert, or other similar professional might help you discover opportunities you overlooked.
+Hiring a financial adviser, accountant, business tax expert, or other similar freelance professional might help you discover opportunities you overlooked.
 Yes, professionals don’t often come cheap.
 However, the potential tax relief, time savings, and stress reduction of hiring a professional is usually worth it.

 Most employers work hard to reduce employee turnover––and it’s no wonder.
 There’s the headache of managing outgoing and new employee paperwork, tweaking payroll documents, and the thousands of dollars spent on finding and hiring a new employee.